 Scientifically proven; World Class Safety!

 During normal daily life, safety is of upmost concern to those who use a prosthesis.
 The C-Leg 4 has the most precise and safest Stumble Recovery feature in the market.
-Unlike other microprocessor knees, the C-Leg 4’s Stumble Recovery function is armed and ready to support you immediately.
-Without any delay between the detection of a stumble and the knee joint providing you extra support to prevent the fall, the C-Leg 4 is certainly best in class.
+Unlike other microprocessor knees and indeed our last C-Leg 3, the C-Leg 4’s Stumble Recovery function is armed and ready to support you immediately.
+C-Leg 4 does not need to detect a stumble to provide its enhanced level of support – it’s already prepared as soon as you start to swing through to take a step.
+This unique Stumble Recovery feature in the C-Leg 4 is certainly best in class.
 A large number of scientific research studies have proven that the number of falls in people with transfemoral amputations is significantly lower with the C-Leg in comparison to conventional prostheses.